Sirillion/smxmenuchangelog/README.md

 - Updated to Quartz v3.0.0.

 ### WORK IN PROGRESS:
-- Currently modding: The Popup Message Box.
-  - Next up: The New Continue Game windows.
+- Currently modding: The New Continue Game windows.
     - Next up: The Generate New World window.
       - Next up: The Options Menu.